ora0600/confluent-operator2GKE/usecases/README_SCALE.md

 confluent.rebalancer.metrics.bootstrap.servers=kafka:9071
 confluent.rebalancer.metrics.security.protocol=SASL_PLAINTEXT
 EOF
-# start the rebalancer
+# start the rebalancer to check if everything is balance
 confluent-rebalancer execute --zookeeper zookeeper:2181/kafka-operator --metrics-bootstrap-server kafka:9071 --throttle 10000000 --verbose --config-file config.properties
 # Output
 The cluster is already balanced, exiting.
 # consume all the data
 kafka-console-consumer --topic example --bootstrap-server kafka:9071 --consumer.config kafka.properties --from-beginning
 ```
-Everything is balance.
+Everything is balance, all Broker up and running.

 ## Scale up to 4 Brokers
 First edit the provider yaml file.
 It is aws.yaml or gcp.yaml and change kafka replicas back to 4 and run the oprator to scale.